CiproGit/carrier_pigeon/README.md

 3. Enter the recipient's IP address
 4. Send the message by clicking on *Send*
 5. Read received messages in the *Ingoing messages* panel.

+## Credits
+Developed by Federico Cipressi with Qt framework.<br>
+<a href="https://www.flaticon.com/free-icons/carrier-pigeon" title="carrier pigeon icons">Carrier Pigeon icons created by Nikita Golubev - Flaticon</a>

+## Contributing
+If you have ideas, improvements or proposals, feel free to open an issue or a pull request.